githubsaturn/SunCalculator/README.md

 In order to run, clone this repo, then follow build tutorial on [Cocos2dx website](http://www.cocos2d-x.org/).
 Note that this app uses cocos2d-x-3.4 Jan.30 2015.

+You can download the app from [Google Play](http://play.google.com/store/apps/details?id=com.itskasra.suncalculator).